Being a Digital Nomad in Ericeira: Everything you Need To Know

 Salt Studio

 Salt Studio is a purpose-built coworking space just minutes from the beach.
-Itโs airy, calm, and has all the essentials: fast Wi-Fi, big desks, meeting rooms, and 24/7 access for members.
+It’s airy, calm, and has all the essentials, including fast Wi-Fi, big desks, meeting rooms, and 24/7 access for members.

 This is where I worked the most, and my personal favourite.

-The surfboard lockers and yoga-friendly vibe make it ideal if youโre working around tide charts.
-Thereโs a genuine sense of community here, but it never feels forced (you can get focused or find people to chat to over coffee).
+The surfboard lockers and yoga-friendly vibe make it ideal if you’re working around your surf sessions and/or yoga lessons.
+There’s also a genuine sense of community here, but it never feels forced (you can get focused or find people to chat to over coffee).

 - Salt Studio Website